xKV: Cross-Layer KV-Cache Compression via Aligned Singular Vector Extraction: Analysis and Motivation

-While token-wise (cosine) similarity offers a local perspective, a more holistic view can reveal deeper patterns in how an entire \kv{} is aligned across layers.
-Specifically, we adopt Centered Kernel Alignment (CKA)~\citep{kornblith2019similarity} to measure the similarity in the overall structure of two layers’ \kv{}s.
-Concretely, for a layer \(\ell\) with KV-cache \(\mathbf{X}_{\ell}\in \mathbb{R}^{n\times d}\), we first define the centered Gram matrix
+While token-wise comparisons suggest that adjacent layers are distinct, we posit that their underlying geometric structures remain aligned.
+To verify this, we adopt Centered Kernel Alignment (CKA)~\citep{kornblith2019similarity} to measure the similarity in the overall structure of two layers’ \kv{}s.